fjelltopp/ckanext-emailasusername/README.md

 out multiple accounts with the same email.

 # Requirements
-This extension is tested with CKAN 2.9 for both python2 and python3.
+This extension is tested with CKAN 2.9 for python3 only.

 # Installation